on March 16, 2021 (last modified on December 22, 2021) • 21 minute read

 Kevin from Vine Street Digital makes a good point by saying, “A truly great PPC audit goes beyond just listing metrics.
 It should also come with context and lead to further insights.

 Audits should always be based on the clients’ goals.
 Not broad things like ‘increase awareness’ or ‘make more sales, but clear, measurable things such as ‘keep the cost per conversion under $50,’ ‘achieve x number of leads per dollar amount spent’ or ‘a ROAs above 200’.
 From this, a good PPC report will show you if those goals were achieved in the reporting time frame.

-There’s no doubt you’ll see some core metrics like clicks, impressions, CTR, average position, impression share, and so on.
+There’s no doubt you’ll see some core metrics like clicks, impressions, CTR, average position, impression share, and so on in your paid search dashboard.
 That’s all very nice, but these metrics and numbers need to be given context.
 It’s good to have the report explain why things are the way they are.
 If your CTR went down, what does that mean?
 Why might it have gone down?
 Was it necessarily a bad thing?

 The numbers you see are a reflection of how well your lead funnel is set up, how refined your audience or keywords are, the effectiveness of your messaging, and the optimization of your website.
 If you understand your metrics more than just ‘it went up’ or ‘it went down’, then you can truly assess your business, who you need to reach, and how best to reach them.”